link-u/avif-sample-images/README.md

 Resulted image should be as the same as above.

-## Fox Parade - Odd image dimensions tests
+## Fox Parade - Odd dimensions images

 ### Original